tarwn/lessthandot-hugo/blogs/content/posts/2008-12-10-the-ten-most-asked-sql-server-questions-1.md

 5. Compound Key, aka Packed Values

-That post can be found here: [Including an Aggregated Column&#8217;s Related Values][12]
+That post can be found here: [Including an Aggregated Column's Related Values][12]

 ## 6 Getting all characters until a specific character (charindex + left) {#6}

 There are two built in functions that you can use in SQL Server to return the first position in a column of the character you are looking for.
 These functions are PATINDEX and CHARINDEX.
-Let&#8217;s take a look at how PATINDEX works.
+Let's take a look at how PATINDEX works.
 First create this table.

 sql
 CREATE TABLE #SomeTable2